Megan F. Hess Assistant Professor of Accounting

 B.A.
 Washington and Lee University (1997)

-Ethical decision making, ethical leadership, social networks, financial statement fraud, corporate governance, and professional skepticism.
+Ethical decision making, ethical leadership, social networks, financial statement fraud, stakeholder theory, sustainability accounting, and professional skepticism

 If you work in corporate ethics or compliance and want to participate in Dr. Hess’ study of the social networks of corporate ethics and compliance officers, click here.